The Informational Role of Online Recommendations: Evidence from a Field Experiment: Framework and Hypotheses

 \subsection{Framework}

-In this section, we lay out our theoretical framework which guides the hypotheses that our experiment will test.
+This section outlines a simple theoretical framework for modelling consumption decisions in the presence of recommendations.
+Throughout, we focus on the case of experience goods since it represents a common setting in which recommendation systems are deployed and is a good match for the environment of our experimental intervention.
 Our experiment will allow us to test both assumptions and implications of the model.